kukuu/GraphQL-API-Microservices-Gateway/README.md

 # GraphQL and REST API Gateway Example

+GraphQL allows you to evolve your API naturally without versioning, it provides workable documentation, it avoids the problems of over, and under-fetching, and it offers a convenient way to aggregate data from multiple sources with a single request.

 This code contains an example of an [API Gateway](http://microservices.io/patterns/apigateway.html) written in NodeJS.
 It was written to demonstrate how to combine both a [GraphQL](http://graphql.org/) API with traditional [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) endpoints.

 ## Installation